electric-eloquence/feplet-vs-patternlab-php/README.md

 need a mandate or a drive of curiosity to expand beyond Node.js for a given project.
 We're only concerned with what could impart the mandate:

-* The Node.js application isn't up to the task
+* The Node.js application isn't up to the task.
-* The Node.js application is too slow
+* The Node.js application is too slow.
-* The Node.js application consumes too much memory
+* The Node.js application consumes too much memory.

 ### Versions